jhswartz/rk3229/README.md

 - #### Full Installation

-     This approach does not rely on any software that was shipped on your device's onboard flash memory.
+     This approach does not rely on any software that was shipped by the vendor.

      *This will not work for devices that have onboard NAND flash instead of an eMMC, as neither mainline U-Boot nor mainline Linux have support for the Rockchip NAND controller.*